aoshax/Support/README.md

 This is currently empty, but will later be used to store guides, api docs and fixes for bugs in the cheat.

 # Planned release date
-We planning to release AOSHax soon.
+We are planning to release AOSHax soon.

 # Contacts
 ## Public groups